Skip to content

 targetPort: 80

-Write the corresponding nginx-ingress.yaml, based on this rule, if the domain is mynginx.com, it will forward to the Nginx - Service Service.
+Write the corresponding nginx-ingress.yaml, according to this rule, if the domain name is mynginx.com, then forward to the Nginx - Service service.

 nginx-ingress.yaml